zll961020/LatentSync/README.md

 2. Resample the video FPS to 25, and resample the audio to 16000 Hz.
 3. Scene detect via [PySceneDetect](https://github.com/Breakthrough/PySceneDetect).
 4. Split each video into 5-10 second segments.
-5. Remove videos where the face is smaller than 256 $\times$ 256, as well as videos with more than one face.
-6. Affine transform the faces according to the landmarks detected by [face-alignment](https://github.com/1adrianb/face-alignment), then resize to 256 $\times$ 256.
+5. Affine transform the faces according to the landmarks detected by [face-alignment](https://github.com/1adrianb/face-alignment), then resize to 256 $\times$ 256.
-7. Remove videos with [sync confidence score](https://www.robots.ox.ac.uk/~vgg/publications/2016/Chung16a/chung16a.pdf) lower than 3, and adjust the audio-visual offset to 0.
+6. Remove videos with [sync confidence score](https://www.robots.ox.ac.uk/~vgg/publications/2016/Chung16a/chung16a.pdf) lower than 3, and adjust the audio-visual offset to 0.
-8. Calculate [hyperIQA](https://openaccess.thecvf.com/content_CVPR_2020/papers/Su_Blindly_Assess_Image_Quality_in_the_Wild_Guided_by_a_CVPR_2020_paper.pdf) score, and remove videos with scores lower than 40.
+7. Calculate [hyperIQA](https://openaccess.thecvf.com/content_CVPR_2020/papers/Su_Blindly_Assess_Image_Quality_in_the_Wild_Guided_by_a_CVPR_2020_paper.pdf) score, and remove videos with scores lower than 40.

 Run the script to execute the data processing pipeline: